aslanon/node-mac-recorder/README.md

 ### Latest Updates

+- ✅ ScreenCaptureKit path with exclusions (apps by bundle id/PID and window IDs) on macOS 15+
+- ✅ Electron apps auto-excluded by default (can be disabled with `autoExcludeSelf: false`)
+- ✅ Prebuilt binaries for darwin-arm64 and darwin-x64; automatic loading via `node-gyp-build`
-- ✅ **Cursor Tracking**: Track mouse position, cursor types, and click events with JSON export
+- ✅ Cursor Tracking: Track mouse position, cursor types, and click events with JSON export
-- ✅ **Window Recording**: Automatic coordinate conversion for multi-display setups
+- ✅ Window Recording: Automatic coordinate conversion for multi-display setups
-- ✅ **Audio Controls**: Separate microphone and system audio controls
+- ✅ Audio Controls: Separate microphone and system audio controls
-- ✅ **Display Selection**: Multi-monitor support with automatic detection
+- ✅ Display Selection: Multi-monitor support with automatic detection
-- ✅ **Smart Filtering**: Improved window detection and filtering
+- ✅ Smart Filtering: Improved window detection and filtering
-- ✅ **Performance**: Optimized native implementation
+- ✅ Performance: Optimized native implementation

+## Prebuilt binaries

+This package ships prebuilt native binaries for macOS:

+- darwin-arm64 (Apple Silicon)
+- darwin-x64 (Intel)

+At runtime, the correct binary is loaded automatically via `node-gyp-build`.
+If a prebuilt is not available for your environment, the module falls back to a local build.

 ---